 Video SWG Chair said that it is open to objected in the SA4 closing plenary after the decision has been taken.

-Qualcomm Inc. and Samsung supported the Video SWG video.
+Qualcomm Inc. and Samsung supported the Video SWG chair.

 Orange suggested to transfer this WID without any status to the SA4 plenary which was objected by the Video SWG Chair.